dainiusjocas/blog/content/post/intro-to-lucene-grep/index.md

 I'm perfectly aware that comparing Lucene and `grep` is like comparing apples to oranges.
 However, I think that `lmgrep` is best compared with the very tool that inspired it, that is `grep`.

+Anyway, what does `grep` do? `grep` reads a line from `stdin`, examines the line to see if it should be forwarded to `stdout`, and repeats until stdin is exhausted. `lmgrep` tries to mimick exactly that functionality.
+Of course, there are many more options to `grep` but it the essence of the tool.

 What distinguishes `lmgrep` search from `grep`:
 - Lucene query syntax is better suited for full-text search;
 - Boolean operators allow to construct complex, well-designed queries;
 - Text analysis can be customized to the language of the documents;
 - Flexible text analysis pipeline that includes, lowercasing, ASCII-filding, stemming, etc;
-- Supports regexp within other query parts;
+- regexps can be combined with other query elements;
-- Is not line-oriented, e.g. phrases can span multiple lines
+- Is not line-oriented, e.g. phrases can span multiple lines.

 Several limitation of `lmgrep` compared to `grep`:
 - `grep` is faster when it comes to raw performance;